aphp/edsnlp/docs/pipelines/misc/dates.md

 # Dates

-The `eds.dates` pipeline's role is to detect and normalize dates within a medical document.
+The `eds.dates` pipeline's role is to detect and normalise dates within a medical document.
 We use simple regular expressions to extract date mentions, and apply the [`dateparser` library](https://dateparser.readthedocs.io/en/latest/index.html) for the normalisation.